Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Dyson Outsize Hygienic System

-I like this design better than the older one because of the “point and shoot” approach of emptying dirt, but the downside is you’ll need to remove the attachment to empty it.
+I prefer this design to the older one because of its “point and shoot” approach to removing dirt, but the downside is that you’ll need to remove the attachment to empty it.

-The Dyson V7’s vertically-aligned dustbin has a lever on top that you’ll pull to empty the dustbin’s contents.
+The Dyson V7’s vertically aligned dustbin has a lever on top that you’ll pull to empty its contents.

 Dyson V7 Dust Cup Open